-Ant extermination will cost most homeowners $80 – $500, with an average of $150.
-Ants are one of the most common insects, known for their large colonies and elaborate dirt mounds.
-Removing a few ants from your countertop or window sill is simple, but you may need to call in some backup if you notice more than a few ants around your home.
-In this article, we’ll help you better understand the cost of DIY and professional ant extermination and provide tips on how to prevent future infestations.
+Getting rid of ants usually costs between $80 and $500, with most homeowners spending around $150.
+Ants are one of the most common pests, known for their large colonies and elaborate dirt mounds.
+While you can easily remove a few ants from your countertops, larger infestations often require a professional.
+In this article, we use our research into the best pest control companies to help you understand the cost of ant extermination and show you how to prevent future infestations.

-What Are Signs and Causes of an Ant Infestation?
+What Are the Signs of an Ant Infestation by Species?

 Carpenter Ants